 Navigating property loans in Singapore requires understanding both TDSR and LTV regulations.
 These frameworks ensure buyers do not over-leverage themselves and protect financial stability in fluctuating interest rates.
 You can decide how much to borrow and plan your financial future prudently by considering your debt obligations, income, and property value.

-For a personalized estimate, you can use our Affordability Calculator for Singapore Property to calculate your TDSR and LTV based on the latest MAS guidelines.
+For a personalised estimate, use our Affordability Calculator to calculate your TDSR and LTV based on the latest MAS guidelines.